vivienneobrien/webpack5/README.md

 **_ Mode _**
 This means we do not want any built in optimisations: `mode: none` The 3 possible values we can put here are none, development and production.
 Comparing mode and bundle.
-Develope mode uses source maps by default.
+Developer mode uses source maps by default.

 ```
 if (process.env.NODE_ENV === "production") {